Pet owners’ responsibilities

 Dog and cat licences

 Licences are mandatory for cats and dogs, and must be worn at all times.
-These licences must be renewed by no later than October 1 every year.
-The cost is $16 for a cat licence and $27 for a dog licence.
-You can buy your cat and dog licences at City Hall.
+These annual licences are valid from October 1 to September 30 and can be purchased at any time from City Hall.
+The cost is $17 for a cat licence and $27 for a dog licence.

 Owners are also invited to contact the City of Saint-Lambert if they move or if their pet has died so that their file can be brought up to date.